julien-deramond/bootstrap-automatic-releases/README.md

 - `publish-major`: to run the `publish-release` script, and after that, publish the docs to the `gh-pages` branch too
 - `build/publish-docs.mjs`: to publish the docs to the `gh-pages` branch

+> [!CAUTION]
+> For now, the `build/publish-docs.mjs` script does nothing.
+This step should be done manually for now.

 #### How to publish a new release for a patch version

 - Run `npm run publish-patch` to publish a new patch version